mystborn/TaffyScript/docs/docs/Map/contains_key.md

 [\[global\]]({{site.baseurl}}/docs/).[Map]({{site.baseurl}}/docs/Map/).[contains_key]({{site.baseurl}}/docs/Map/contains_key/)

-Determines if a key has been added to the map.
+_Determines if an item with the specified key is in the map._

 ```cs
 Map.contains_key(key)